Leah Messer Slams Jeremy Calvert For Treating Daughter Unfairly On ‘Teen Mom 2’

 “You can’t chase a deadbeat dad down,” the woman proclaimed.

 While fans will have to wait and see if Calvert shows up for his daughter, the description of the sneak peek seemed to hint that he would not.

 “Jeremy falls flat on his promises to see Addie after his arrival home,” MTV wrote with the preview of the 21st episode of Season 7.

-Leah Messer and Jeremy Calvert got married in April 2012 and welcomed their daughter Adalynn in February 2013.
+Leah Messer and Jeremy Calvert got married in April 2012 and welcomed their daughter Adalynn in February of 2013.
 One year later, their relationship came crashing down after months of feuding over Calvert’s busy work schedule.
 Following numerous episodes of Teen Mom 2, which featured the couple at odds over Calvert’s frequent absence, Calvert took to Twitter, where he claimed to have caught Leah Messer cheating on him with her former boyfriend, Robbie Kidd.
 As fans may recall, Messer admitted to cheating on first husband Corey Simms with Kidd years prior.

-Although Leah Messer denied cheating on Jeremy Calvert with Robbie Kidd, her second marriage came to an official end in June 2015 as she treated her struggles with anxiety and depression in an Arizona rehab.
+Although Leah Messer denied cheating on Jeremy Calvert with Robbie Kidd, her second marriage came to an official end in June of 2015 as she treated her struggles with anxiety and depression in an Arizona rehab.

-After Leah Messer’s second marriage ended, she and her co-stars reunited in Los Angeles to film a Teen Mom 2 reunion special and while there, she admitted to engaging in an affair with Corey Simms in late 2013.
+After Leah Messer’s second marriage ended, she and her co-stars reunited in Los Angeles to film a Teen Mom 2 reunion special.
+While there, she admitted to engaging in an affair with Corey Simms in late 2013.
 At the time, Messer was married to Calvert and Simms was married to his current wife, Miranda, who chose to stay with him despite his infidelity.

 While Jeremy Calvert has not yet commented on the sneak peek, he did recently post a message about his daughter — and his time away from Adalynn — on Instagram on Valentine’s Day.